CosmWasm/docs-deprecated/dev-academy/smart-contract-interaction/01-what-is-smart-contracts.md

         |balance: Option<Uint128>| -> StdResult<_> { Ok(balance.unwrap_or_default() + amount) },
     )?;

-    // response returned back to indicate execution is successful and further execution let res = Response::new()
+    // Returning a response back to indicate the execution is successful let res = Response::new()
         .add_attribute("action", "transfer")
         .add_attribute("from", info.sender)